Tongariro to Taumarunui: 65.5 km, 3 days

 - DOC Maniapoto Area Office – 78 Taupiri Street, Te Kuiti, 07 878 1050.

-There are no supermarkets between Te Kuiti and Hamilton and the only resupply options are the village store in Waitomo and a petrol station at Whatawhata (which is only a day away from Hamilton).
+There are no supermarkets between Te Kuiti and Hamilton and the only resupply options are the village store in Waitomo and a petrol station at Whatawhata (which is less than a day away from Hamilton).
 There are cafés and eateries at Waitomo and Whatawhata.
-You could hitch-hike off trail just before Pirongia Mountain to Otorohanga to the south or the larger town of Te Awamutu to the east, but this seems more trouble than it is worth.
+You could hitch-hike off-trail just before Pirongia Mountain to Otorohanga to the south or the larger town of Te Awamutu to the east for food, but this seems more trouble than it is worth.

-When you return to farmland again there are some enormous boulders thought to have been thrown out by a volcanic eruption 60 km away.
-You pass through a small gate and across a marked section of farmland to a stile at Fullerton Rd.
+Over the farmland you again enter a potentially muddy bush section up a steep hill.
+Down on the other side you emerge onto farmland through another small gate.
+Around here are some enormous boulders thought to have been thrown out by a volcanic eruption 60 km away.
+Across this farmland and up a hill yet again and you end up at the tar-sealed Fullerton Rd.
 Follow the road north for 1 km to Te Anga Rd (SH 37) and left into Waitomo Village.
 There are cafes and other eateries here, plus a motorcamp, a visitor centre, and the famous Waitomo Gloworm Caves.
 Expensive but worth a visit (07 878 8227; 0800 456 922 freephone).
 You can also do blackwater rafting.

 - Juno Hall, Waitomo – YHA and BBH, 600 Waitomo Caves Road, 1 km east of the village, 07 878 7649.